loginid1/cognito-lambda/README.md

 ## LoginID Set-Up

-You need to the following items with LoginID in order to run this integration:
+You need the following items with LoginID in order to run this integration:

 - Web Tenant (Non-OIDC) base URL
 - Tenant level ES256 private key needed to call backend services